vano20/commerce-app/README.md

 # commerce-app

 ## Description
-e-commerce web for learning purpose using Nuxt.js and `my-json-server.typicode` for mock up API
+e-commerce web for learning purpose using Nuxt.js and `my-json-server.typicode` for mock up API with scoped style from scratch

 ## Build Setup

 ```bash